Kartikist/essays/_posts/2026-03-19-masala-papad-effect.md

 When I look at software I admire, it always has this feeling:
 “The team that built this was not panicking.
 They weren’t counting every pixel like a rupee.
 They trusted they could afford to be kind.”

+Check how these real life example explain my point:
 {% include demos/masala-papad-demo.html %}